 QGN aims to raise awareness of gliders and their habitat requirements.
 We want to improve community knowledge and interest in gliders.
 We hope to achieve by being a hub for glider conservation, research and information exchange in Queensland.
 We want to educate communities to enable them to support their local glider populations.

-QGN is recruiting wildlife enthusiasts to be involved with the network.
-Wherever you live in Queensland, complete and return the QGN registration form.
+- QGN is recruiting wildlife enthusiasts in Queensland to be involved with the network.
+Complete and return the QGN registration form.

-Do you have a story to share about where and when you saw a glider?
-Send it to Glider Tales along with a picture if you have one and we may publish it on our web-site.
+- Do you have a story to share about where and when you saw a glider?
+Email it to us along with a picture if you have one and we may publish it on our web-site.

 What’s new with QGN